ibanFR/RefactoringBadCode/README.md

     - [Push Down Method] `addStateClosed` to `DocElement` class - move method to the subclass where it's relevant.
     - [Push Down Method] `hasChildren` to `DocElement` class - move method to the subclass where it's relevant.
     - Override `processElement` method in `FolderElement` class.
 Copy the relevant logic from the conditional statement.
+    - [Push Down Method] `processFolderAttributes` to `FolderElement` class - move method to the subclass where it's relevant.